zen-mode/Whatsapp-Zen-Mode/README.md

 *	Cosmetic - typo, improvements.

 ## Priority
-*	Urgent- fix now
+*	Urgent - fix now
-*	High- fix as soon as possible
+*	High - fix as soon as possible
-*	Normal- fix in next release
+*	Normal - fix in next release
-*	Low- fix when there is free time
+*	Low - fix when there is free time